Shipyard Objectives and Exact Build Solutions

 - Open the objective and confirm the exact final item name.

-- Open the final depot in the chain, not the first shipyard.
-The missing step is often there.
+- Open the final depot, terminal, or drop point in the chain, not only the first shipyard.

-- Check filters on storage, Fuel Depot, Ammo Depot, Freighter Dock, and Quantum Storage.
+- Check filters on storage, fuel modules, Ammo Depot, Freighter Dock, and Quantum Storage.

-- Use Production Overview with precise values if unlocked.
+- Use Production Overview with precise values if it is available.
 Look for the part with demand above production.

 - Temporarily stop unrelated factories or set their Max Amount To Build so upgrades do not steal ship parts.